wso2/docs-is/en/docs/guides/access-delegation/get-user-claims-as-a-jwt.md

 **Optional configurations**

-1. See the [Extension Points for OAuth](insertlink) topic for more details about the usage of the `TokenGeneratorImplClass` and `ClaimsRetrieverImplClass`.
+1. See [Extension Points for OAuth](insertlink) for more details about the usage of the `TokenGeneratorImplClass` and `ClaimsRetrieverImplClass`.

 2.  **Context Dialect URI**: Defines the URI for the claim dialect under which the user attributes need to be retrieved.